arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-gs/content.md

   Expander.pinMode(EXP_LED1, OUTPUT);
 ```

-inside the loop, you can use the digitalWrite() to control the on
+inside the loop, you can use the `Expander.digitalWrite(pin, mode)` to control the LED via the I/O Expander as a normal GPIO.

 ```cpp
     Serial.println("Blink");